rgbkrk/jupyterhub-compmodels-deploy/README.md

 5. A user is created inside the docker container with the appropriate username and pid, so that they have access to the files in their home directory.

 You should be able to see the JupyterHub docker container with `docker ps`.
 To get the JupyterHub logs, you can run `docker logs --tail=10 jupyterhub`.

+### Restuser

+When a new user is added to JupyterHub, it ensures that the user exists on the system by communicating with a service called [restuser](https://github.com/minrk/restuser).
+This is just a simple REST API that can create new users on the system.
+This is necessary, because JupyterHub is running in a docker container, and so can't actually create users on the system directly.

+When users are created, their home directory is created on the NFS mount.
+The skeleton directory used to initialize their home directory can be found at `/srv/skeldir`.
+Logs for the restuser service can be found at `/var/log/restuser.log`.

 ### Swarm